kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 When a new Pod is created, Scheduler is responsible for selecting a suitable Node that accommodates the Pod.

-For a newly created Pod, the apiserver will set the `ResourcesAllocated` field to match `Resources.Requests` for each container.
-When Kubelet admits a Pod, values in `ResourcesAllocated` are used to determine if there is enough room to admit the Pod.
-Kubelet does not set `ResourcesAllocated` when admitting a Pod.
+For a newly created Pod, the apiserver will set the `AllocatedResources` field to match `Resources.Requests` for each container.
+When Kubelet admits a Pod, values in `AllocatedResources` are used to determine if there is enough room to admit the Pod.
+Kubelet does not set `AllocatedResources` when admitting a Pod.

 When a Pod resize is requested, Kubelet attempts to update the resources allocated to the Pod and its Containers.
-Kubelet first checks if the new desired resources can fit the Node allocable resources by computing the sum of resources allocated (Pod.Spec.Containers[i].ResourcesAllocated) for all Pods in the Node, except the Pod being resized.
+Kubelet first checks if the new desired resources can fit the Node allocable resources by computing the sum of resources allocated (Pod.Spec.Containers[i].AllocatedResources) for all Pods in the Node, except the Pod being resized.
 For the Pod being resized, it adds the new desired resources (i.e Spec.Containers[i].Resources.Requests) to the sum.
-* If new desired resources fit, Kubelet accepts the resize by updating Status...ResourcesAllocated field and setting Status.Resize to "InProgress".
+* If new desired resources fit, Kubelet accepts the resize by updating Status...AllocatedResources field and setting Status.Resize to "InProgress".
 It then invokes the UpdateContainerResources CRI API to update Container resource limits.
 Once all Containers are successfully updated, it updates Status...Resources to reflect new resource values and unsets